On Exponential Utility and Conditional Value-at-Risk as Risk-Averse Performance Criteria: Introduction

-Here, we are mainly concerned with \emph{risk aversion}, a type of risk sensitivity that prefers outcome distributions with smaller spreads and tail-costs (for the same expected cost).
+Here, we are mainly concerned with \emph{risk aversion}, a type of risk sensitivity that generally prefers outcome distributions with smaller spreads and tail-costs (for the same expected cost).
 Incorporating risk aversion into the analysis and synthesis of control systems provides a potentially useful alternative to risk-neutral or worst-case methods.
 Indeed, summarizing a random outcome in terms of its expectation neglects other characteristics of its distribution that may have practical importance.
 For example, average performance measures can mask the presence of rare outcomes that would be considered ruinous and unacceptable.
 On the other hand, approaches that focus solely on the worst-case outcome may be too sensitive to the estimate of that outcome, or lead to designs that are unnecessarily conservative or too expensive to implement in practice.
 All together, the above limitations motivate the investigation of risk-averse methods that allow a decision-maker some flexibility between these two extremes.

 Since the 1970s, algorithms have been developed to minimize a random cost incurred by a control system, where the cost is assessed in terms of a \emph{risk-averse functional} \cite{jacobson1973, whittle1990risk, howardmat1972, masi1999, ruszczynski2010risk, bauerleott, bauerlerieder, haskell, van2015distributionally, samuelson2018safety, borkar, chow2015risk, pflug2016timeEuro}.
+Recent work has also sought to incorporate insights from prospect theory into control systems by making them risk-seeking towards some outcomes while being risk-averse towards others \cite{lilianratliff}.\footnote{Risk-seeking control is the other form of risk-sensitive control.
+Under risk-seeking control, larger spreads in the outcomes are assumed to represent opportunities rather than liabilities, and tail-rewards are considered to be more important than tail-costs.} A survey of approaches to risk-sensitive control from an optimal control perspective can be found in our recent work \cite{wangchapman}.

 Nonetheless, the question of when a particular risk-averse functional may be more suitable for the analysis or synthesis of a control system is not well-understood.
 We seek to shed light on this question by focusing our study on optimal control using Exponential Utility and Conditional Value-at-Risk, which are arguably the two most popular and well-established risk-averse functionals.

 \emph{Exponential Utility} (EU) is the classical risk-averse functional in control engineering.
 A value iteration algorithm, where the domain of the value functions is the state space of a control system, can be derived to solve an EU-optimal control problem, e.g., see \cite{whittle1990risk, masi1999, bauerlerieder, classicalrstheorypaper}.
 Like other utility functionals, EU maps objective costs to subjective costs.
 To encode ``rational'' risk aversion, risk-averse utility functionals transform objective costs using an increasing and convex mapping $\varphi$ \cite[Chap.
 1]{eeckhoudt2005}.
 EU is of particular interest because under certain conditions, the quantity $\varphi^{-1}(E(\varphi(Y)))$ can be approximated by a linear combination of the mean and variance of a random cost $Y$.
 This provides a concise interpretation of risk-averse EU-optimal control as an approximation for a multi-objective mean-variance minimization problem.
 However, outside of the limited set of conditions where this interpretation is valid, EU-optimal control can only be said to minimize an infinite linear combination of moments.
 This latter case arguably makes EU harder to interpret, parametrize, and identify practical situations in which its use is appropriate.